 In 2016, PUMa replaced France’s previous healthcare system, Couverture Universelle Maladie (CMU), simplifying coverage and extending service to more residents.
 It is managed on the grounds by the CPAM, which has a comprehensive website and local offices everywhere to handle contact with French residents.

-The official authority that informs foreigners and manages bilateral social security benefits, including health insurance for internationals, is called Cleiss (Centre des liaisons Européennes et internationales de sécurité sociale).
+The official authority that informs foreigners and manages bilateral social security benefits, including health insurance for internationals, is Cleiss (Centre des liaisons Européennes et internationales de sécurité sociale).

 Who needs health insurance in France?

 Health insurance is mandatory in France.
-Even if you’re an expat or immigrant, if you live in France, you must have insurance from either a public or private scheme – or both.
+Even if you’re an expat or immigrant, if you live in France, you must have medical insurance from either a public or private scheme – or both.

 If you are a newcomer from another country, you may need to show proof of health insurance during the visa application process.
 In our article about the French healthcare system, we explain how to ensure that you are covered when you move: